The Cardiac CT service at the Galway Clinic is referred to as a Coronary Angiogram or Cardiac scan.

 - Once the scan is complete, the patient is monitored for a short while, before being discharged.

 - The patient journey, in total, is up to 3 hours.

-For more information, please do not hesitate to contact our CT appointments office on 091 785630.
+For more information, please do not hesitate to contact the Radiology Department on 091 785630.
 We advise all patients to contact their insurance provider to check their level of cover in the Galway Clinic.